Learn About the FreedomBox!

 FreedomBox is a collaborative project of programmers around the world who believe in Free Software, Free Society.
 Many of its members will come from the Debian community, and many will come from other corners of the Free World.
 Bdale Garbee, former Debian Project Leader is the project's Tech Lead.
 FreedomBox is organized into WorkingGroups.

-The FreedomBox Foundation, which supports the FreedomBox Project and conserves the free software it makes, is led by Executive Director James Vasile and its President, Eben Moglen, Professor of Law at Columbia Law School and founder of the Software Freedom Law Center.
+The FreedomBox Foundation, which supports the FreedomBox Project and conserves the free software it makes, is led by its President, Eben Moglen, Professor of Law at Columbia Law School and founder of the Software Freedom Law Center, Bdale Garbee, former Debian Project Leader is the project's Tech Lead and President of Software in the Public Interest, and Yochai Benkler, Berkman Professor of Entrepreneurial Legal Studies at Harvard, and faculty co-director of the Berkman Center for Internet and Society.

 A fuller description of our team can be found on the team page.